+In Brazil: Provided to a specific identified investment professional for information purposes only by Natixis Investment Managers International.
+This communication cannot be distributed other than to the identified addressee.
+Further, this communication should not be construed as a public offer of any securities or any related financial instruments.
 Natixis Investment Managers International is a portfolio management company authorized by the Autorité des Marchés Financiers (French Financial Markets Authority - AMF) under no. GP 90-009, and a public limited company (société anonyme) registered in the Paris Trade and Companies Register under no. 329 450 738.
 Registered office: 43 avenue Pierre Mendès France, 75013 Paris.

-The above referenced entities are business development units of Natixis Investment Managers, the holding company of a diverse line-up of specialised investment management and distribution entities worldwide.
-The investment management subsidiaries of Natixis Investment Managers conduct any regulated activities only in and from the jurisdictions in which they are licensed or authorized.
+The above referenced entities are business development units of Natixis Investment Managers, the holding company of a diverse line-up of specialised investment management and distribution entities w orldwide.
+The investment management subsidiaries of Natixis Investment Managers conduct any regulated activities only in and from the jurisdictions in w hich they are licensed or authorized.
 Their services and the products they manage are not available to all investors in all jurisdictions.
 It is the responsibility of each investment service provider to ensure that the offering or sale of fund shares or third party investment services to its clients complies with the relevant national law.

 The provision of this material and/or reference to specific securities, sectors, or markets within this material does not constitute investment advice, or a recommendation or an offer to buy or to sell any security, or an offer of any regulated financial activity.
 Investors should consider the investment objectives, risks and expenses of any investment carefully before investing.
 The analyses, opinions, and certain of the investment themes and processes referenced herein represent the views of the portfolio manager(s) as of the date indicated.
 These, as well as the portfolio holdings and characteristics shown, are subject to change.
 There can be no assurance that developments will transpire as may be forecasted in this material.
 The analyses and opinions expressed by external third parties are independent and does not necessarily reflect those of Natixis Investment Managers.
 Past performance information presented is not indicative of future performance.

 Although Natixis Investment Managers believes the information provided in this material to be reliable, including that from third party sources, it does not guarantee the accuracy, adequacy, or completeness of such information.
-This material may not be distributed, published, or reproduced, in whole or in part.All amounts shown are expressed in USD unless otherwise indicated.
+This material may not be distributed, published, or reproduced, in whole or in part.

+All amounts show n are expressed in USD unless otherwise indicated.